anthonymayer/scaffold-py/README.md

 # Scaffold for Python

-Inspired by [Zed Shaw's](http://www.zedshaw.com/) recommended Python project structure from [Learn Python the Hard Way](http://learnpythonthehardway.org/) exercise [#46](http://learnpythonthehardway.org/book/ex46.html).
+This project is a fork of https://github.com/Aaronontheweb/scaffold-py.
+The goal is to make it as DRY as possible to setup and maintain a python package with a baseline of utilities ready to go.
+Current utilities include [pre-commit](http://pre-commit.com/), [tox](https://tox.readthedocs.org), [flake8](http://flake8.readthedocs.org/), [pytest](http://pytest.org/), and more.
+These utilities were picked as a baseline, but the plan is to make the scaffolded utilities configurable and make it easy to add more.

 Each project you scaffold will create the following directory structure:

 ```
 /[projectname]/
+/[projectname]/.coveragerc
+/[projectname]/.gitattributes
+/[projectname]/.gitignore
+/[projectname]/.pre-commit-config.yaml
+/[projectname]/Makefile
+/[projectname]/pylintrc
+/[projectname]/requirements-dev.txt
 /[projectname]/setup.py
-/[projectname]/bin
-/[projectname]/docs
+/[projectname]/tox.ini
 /[projectname]/[projectname]
 /[projectname]/[projectname]/__init__.py
 /[projectname]/tests
 /[projectname]/tests/__init__.py
-/[projectname]/tests/[projectname]_tests.py

 ```

-Both `setup.py` and `[projectname]_tests.py` are set up automatically to reference your project name as a module.
-The rest is up to you!
+`setup.py` and `tox.ini` are set up automatically to reference your project name.

-## Installing Scaffold

-You can view the scaffold package on PyPi here: http://pypi.python.org/pypi/Scaffold/0.1.3

-To install, simply use `pip install scaffold`

 ## Running Scaffold